sandygiuliani/sandygiuliani.github.io/cv/index.md

 * compounded capsules, ointments and other medications

-**Associate managing director** at [Azienda Agricola Patuelli-Malagola](http://www.aapatuellimalagola.com/)
-*June 2007 - present*

-* currently managing the business in collaboration with other associates

 **Intern** at [Camera di Commercio, Industria, Artigianato, Agricoltura di Ravenna (Chamber of Commerce)](http://www.ra.camcom.gov.it/)
 *June 2005 - July 2005*